Careers Beyond Academia

 Projects presenting include: Renaissance Goo; Odeuropa; Refashioning the Renaissance; The Making and Knowing Project; and Box Office Bears.

-The first event in our professional development series for early career researchers, in collaboration with the London Shakespeare Centre.
+The third event in our professional development series for early career researchers, in collaboration with the London Shakespeare Centre.

 Events Image Bibliography